 Each instructor will curate a selection of literary works to discuss, ranging from poetry and drama to personal essays, contemporary fiction, and the classics.

 Each month from October to June, the group will explore another round of Shakespeare's plays and engage in lively moderated discussions dissecting the themes and characters that still resonate today.

 This four-week series is designed as a forum for community members to gain insight into specific issues facing our society today, and to provide an opportunity to discuss the underlying values and ideas that we hold as individuals and a society as a whole.

-This three-day seminar convenes high school students from the Roaring Fork Valley on the Aspen Meadows campus of the Aspen Institute in Colorado, creating a forum in which students can gain insight into timely and important topics.
+This three-day seminar convenes high school students from the Roaring Fork Valley and beyond on the Aspen Meadows campus of the Aspen Institute in Colorado, creating a forum in which students can gain insight into timely and important topics.
 Participants are moved to voice their own opinions, opening a lively dialogue in which diverse viewpoints are shared and valued.

 Aspen at Roosevelt House a discussion series about timely public policy issues, is a partnership between the Aspen Institute and the Roosevelt House Public Policy Institute.